Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2017-5-3-3D-printer-build.md

 ---
 ## Fused Deposition Modeling

-[Fused Deposition Modeling (*FDM*)](https://en.wikipedia.org/wiki/Fused_filament_fabrication), commonly refered to just as ***"3D printing"***, is a manufacturing method that uses a continuous controlled stream of molten plastic to form solid structures modeled in [CAD](https://en.wikipedia.org/wiki/Computer-aided_design).
-It is not the only method of 3D printing, but it is the most common, readily avalable, and affordable technology.
+[Fused Deposition Modeling (*FDM*)](https://en.wikipedia.org/wiki/Fused_filament_fabrication), commonly referred to just as ***"3D printing"***, is a manufacturing method that uses a continuous controlled stream of molten plastic to form solid structures modeled in [CAD](https://en.wikipedia.org/wiki/Computer-aided_design).
+It is not the only method of 3D printing, but it is the most common, readily available, and affordable technology.
 Also see [SLA/*"optical resin printing"*](https://en.wikipedia.org/wiki/Stereolithography) and [SLS/*"powder bed fusion printing"*](https://en.wikipedia.org/wiki/Selective_laser_sintering).

 ## Building a 3D Printer